by Dr. Susan Block.

 Another form of celebrity fantasy is to imagine that you are the famous person that you admire.
 This could be an actor, a rock star, a porn star, a politician or a preacher.
 You might imagine living that person’s life instead of your own and even having sex as that celebrity, instead of as yourself.
 Very often, celebrity fantasies like these can be empowering, as the celebrity becomes a kind of role model in your mind.
 This sort of roleplay can enhance your sexual prowess and confidence.
 However, constantly imagining you are someone else can inhibit you from enjoying your own life.

 Whether sexual, platonic, romantic or pornographic, if your celebrity fantasies are causing problems in your life, and you feel you need to talk about them, the therapists of the Dr. Susan Block Institute are here for you, 24/7, wherever you are, and whatever the nature of your celebrity fantasies.
-We can help you sort through whatever problems might arise from your celebrity fantasies.
-If, on the other hand, you feel you don’t have problems with your celebrity fantasies, we can help you to enjoy them in a more pleasurable way, by exploring them in various ways, including roleplay in the Erotic Theater of the Mind, over the phone or via webcam, helping you to use your celebrity fantasies to enhance your own sexuality, and maybe even improve your life.
+We can help you sort through whatever problems might arise from them, or if, on the other hand, you feel you don’t have problems with your celebrity fantasies, we can help you to explore them in various ways, including roleplay in the Erotic Theater of the Mind, over the phone or via webcam, helping you to use your celebrity fantasies to enhance your own sexuality, and maybe even improve your life.
 Call us anytime you need to talk at 213-291-9397.

 Who knows, we might even be able to get you together – on the phone, cam or in person – with the celebrity of your dreams.
 We know a lot of people in Hollywood and around the world, and we’ve done it before.
 No guarantees, but it’s also true that almost everyone has a price… especially celebrities.